gowtham07/BackchannelDetectionMPIVideoData/README.md

 Refer to the base report for full understanding of our experiment : https://drive.google.com/file/d/1XLZRns5FUpb33731iPfz5u1UrFK_jzQ2/view?usp=sharing

 The above python notebook and report serves as the base for further experiments.
-We did further experiments on different fusion techniques in transformers for the same task
+We did further experiments on different fusion techniques in transformers for the same task.

+We perform the below fusion techniques:

+- **one-stream**
+- **one-to-one stream**
+- **One-to-Two stream**
+- **Two-to-One stream**
+- **Cross Attention**
+- **Cross-to-one Stream**

+After extensive evaluation we find out that simple one-stream serves the purpose for backchannel detection

+CheckOut leaderboard for this comeptiton.
+[Leaderboard](https://multimediate-challenge.org/leaderboards/leaderboard_backchannel/)

 This project backchannel detection along with other project backchannel estimation is submitted to IJCNN'23 and is accepted.
 [Official Paper](https://arxiv.org/abs/2306.01656)